cvonk/OPNpool/FULL_INSTALL.md

   * Click on the "Provision" button and grant it access [^2].
   * Click on the name of the OPNpool device one it is detected (`POOL*`).
   * Select the Wi-Fi SSID to connect to and give it the password.
-  * If you don't have a MQTT broker press Skip.
+  * If you don't have a MQTT broker press `Skip`.
 Otherwise, specify the broker URL in the format `mqtt://username:passwd@host.domain:1883`.
   * Wait a few minutes for the provisioning to complete.

 [^2]: Precise location permission is needed to find and connect to the OPNpool device using Bluetooth LE.